Privacy and cookies

 - Consider any valid objections to our processing of your personal information

-- Provide information you have given to us to a third party provider of services (where our lawful basis for processing is consent and where processing is automated)
+- Provide information you have given to us to a third party provider of services (where our lawful basis for processing is consent or contract and where processing is automated

 We will respond to your request (including providing information on whether the rights apply in the particular circumstances) within the applicable statutory time period.
 If we are not sure of your identity, we may require you to provide further information in order for us to confirm who you are.